 End Grain: End grain butcher block is commonly used and usually very budget-friendly.
 Boards are placed on their sides, and the largest surfaces are glued together.
 The thin edges make up the surface.

 Edge Grain: If you’ve ever seen a countertop surface that looks like a grid, that’s an example of edge grain butcher block.
 Pieces of wood are placed parallel to one another and fused together, forming the checkerboard pattern.
 It’s labour intensive, thus pricier.

 Flat Grain: Flat grain, also known as face grain, plank grain or wide plank, is constructed by glueing wide wood boards together along the edges.
 While it offers the perfect opportunity to embrace the rustic character and natural beauty of wood’s imperfections, it isn’t as durable a surface.

 Wood is Warm

-It’s a small thing, but it can make a big difference.
+It’s a small thing, but it makes a big difference.
 It can make surfaces feel more inviting, enticing people to hang around longer.